UXSoc/training-modules/README.md

 ## Tips

+- If the index file is empty, the UI won't load properly
 - The index.html file will save automatically for each module so you can always go back!
 - Whenever the webpage updates, the UI bar will be a different color and the emoji will change.
 - Additional html is injected to load the UI in the webpage, but don't worry it shouldn't affect your html.